wangl-cc/LazyStartup.jl/README.md

 | Import and rename module: `import A as B` | Renamed module name `B` |
 | Import and rename function: `import A.f as g` or `import A: f as g` | Renamed function name `g` |
 | Others | A wildcard `*`|

+For other expressions, the pattern wildcard `*` will match anything, which means that the expression will evaluate after any input in the REPL.